The top 4-year CDs have something in common. They offer:

 Finding the best 4-year CD rates will require some research.
 Comparing deals offered by online financial institutions is a good place to start.

-The best 4-year CDs pay more than 2.5 times the national average of 0.85 percent APY, according to Bankrate’s most recent national survey of banks and thrifts.
+The best 4-year CDs pay nearly three times the national average of 0.90 percent APY, according to Bankrate’s most recent national survey of banks and thrifts

 As you compare rates, pay attention to details.
 An account that doesn’t require you to fork over too much money upfront is ideal.
 Consider finding offers that don’t force you to jump through extra hoops—such as opening a new checking account—before you can purchase a CD.